Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 On this page

-6. What is the best morning after pill for women who are breastfeeding?
+6. What is the best morning after pill for women taking medications?

 7. How should I take routine contraception after taking levonorgestrel or ellaOne?